nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 In this demonstration we will attempt to determine the orientation of station [7D.FN07A](https://ds.iris.edu/gmap/#network=7D&station=FN07A&planet=earth) from the Cascadia Initiative:

-We use this station because its orientation have been determined previously, so we can calibrate our results see [here](https://obsic.whoi.edu/wp-content/uploads/sites/6/2019/05/Cascadia_Horizontal_Orientation_Report_2011-2012_14_05_02.pdf).
+We use this station because its orientation has been determined previously, so we can calibrate our results (see [here](https://obsic.whoi.edu/wp-content/uploads/sites/6/2019/05/Cascadia_Horizontal_Orientation_Report_2011-2012_14_05_02.pdf)).
 This station was also used to calculate and model receiver functions
 (Audet, GJI, 2016), so this will provide an example of an end-to-end workflow for this type of analysis.